1. What are ACEs?

 Since the original ACE research many other studies have been conducted internationally, including here in the UK.
 Most of these studies uncover similar findings which increases the validity and robustness of the theory.

-3. How do adverse childhood experiences affect people in adulthood?
+3. How do ACEs affect people in adulthood?

 ACEs are not only associated with poorer health outcomes but a range of social and economic ones too.
 People with ACEs are more likely to under-perform in school, develop high-risk behaviours, and be on lower incomes.
 Deprivation, health, and social factors are closely related and perpetuate an inter-generational cycle of adversity.